puf/puf.io/notes/socials/2026-05-10 Hearts in San Francisco - Open Heart.md

 ![pic of the heart looking landward](https://i.imgur.com/9EjgaTZ.png)

-I recommend shooting pics from both sides, as both the wooden pier as the bay make beautiful backdrops.
+I recommend shooting pics from both sides, as both the wooden pier and the bay make beautiful backdrops.

 ![pic of the heard looking bayward](https://i.imgur.com/KxkeIeJ.png)